Apple To Launch Three New iPhones This Year: Bloomberg

 For our latest model, we've done a great deal of market research and have learned that people don't actually use iPhones for anything.
 They just like walking around with the device in the hands, with the Apple logo clearly visible for strangers to see and thus validate the owners status as a hip and modern individual.

 As such, our newest model has no electronics or accessible ports of any kind.
 It is an ultra-thin slab of brushed aluminium with an attractive glass inlay.
-In the process, we've managed to i
+In the process, we've managed to increase battery life to infinite levels, so you never have to worry about your device failing on you just as your sitting down at your local starbucks to show off your superiority while you enjoy your vente soy triple-whip Kopi Luwak latte with cinnamon.

 Re: Bah, Bring back the iphone3 (Score:2)